-See below for a guest post from Christopher J. Elias, MD, MPH, President and CEO of MFAN Partner PATH on the severity of House-proposed cuts to the 150 account, particularly looking at the impact such cuts would have on global health programs worldwide.
+See below for a guest post from Christopher J. Elias, President and CEO of MFAN Partner PATH on the severity of House of Representatives-proposed cuts to the 150 account, particularly looking at the impact such cuts would have on global health programs worldwide.

 See below for a guest post by Sinead Murray from MFAN partner International Rescue Committee on gender-based violence in the Horn of Africa crisis.
 The post originally appeared on ONE’s blog.
 Dadaab, Kenya — On the outskirts of Hagadera, a refugee camp near the town of Dadaab, Somali women and their families are gathered, desperately seeking … Continue reading A Crisis with a Female Face

 In his eleven terms in Congress, Rep. Moran has demonstrated an unwavering commitment to the developing world through his legislative endeavors.
 A proponent of comprehensive foreign assistance, he was a cosponsor both on the Initiating Foreign Assistance Reform Act of 2009 and the Global Poverty Act of 2007.